-In 2006, the Ministry of Environmental Protection (MEP) disclosed an estimate that the amount of the nation’s grains polluted by heavy metal reached 12 million tons per year, with direct economic losses of more than 20 billion Chinese Yuan, threatening ecological environment, food security, public health, and development of sustainable agriculture.
+In 2006, the Ministry of Ecology and Environment (MEE) disclosed an estimate that the amount of the nation’s grains polluted by heavy metal reached 12 million tons per year, with direct economic losses of more than 20 billion Chinese Yuan, threatening ecological environment, food security, public health, and development of sustainable agriculture.
 In 2009, a number of heavy metal pollution incidents shocked the country.

 In its 12th Five Year Plan, the central government has acknowledged the need to better supervise and downsize the heavy metal producing industry sectors.
 However, it is not yet clear on how this is implemented on the local level.

-In 2014, the MEP and the Ministry of Land and Resources reported that 19.4% of farming land is polluted, but countermeasures are already being taken.
-MEP is currently mapping out an anti-land pollution action plan and the government has given top priority to soil environment in its legislative efforts.
+In 2014, the MEE and the Ministry of Land and Resources reported that 19.4% of farming land is polluted, but countermeasures are already being taken.
+MEE is currently mapping out an anti-land pollution action plan and the government has given top priority to soil environment in its legislative efforts.
 The revision of the Environmental Protection Law is also seen as being central to curbing pollution.

 Sino-German Environmental Partnership

-On behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the Sino-German Environmental Partnership project supports the EU-China Environmental Sustainability Programme (ESP) (2013-2016).
+On behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the Sino-German Environmental Partnership project supports the EU-China Environmental Sustainability Programme (ESP) (2013-2016).
 The objective of the ESP is to support the Chinese authorities in their efforts to achieve environmental sustainability and meet the environmental targets of the 12th Five Year Plan, by reducing water and heavy metal pollution and implementing sustainable waste policies.

 GIZ provides technical inputs on heavy metal pollution and waste management related issues as well as expertise on results-based monitoring and dissemination strategies.